 # 1 : Famous Sites of Florence at Piazza del Duomo

 The Duomo is the famous landmark of Florence.
 It’s the top attraction of the city and thousands of people flock to it on a daily basis.
 There are several ways to explore the Duomo of Florence, as you can read in my 5 ways to explore the Duomo of Florence.

 Anyways, I’m getting distracted.
 Back to the square!
 As soon as we ditched our bags, we ran outside again and explore the city.
 We traced back our steps and ended back at the front of the Duomo.
 We tried to photograph the place, but it’s just massive.
-We checked out our options to enter the Duomo and do all the other things around the Duomo.
+After some pictures, we checked out our options to enter the Duomo and do all the other things around the Duomo.